Nexis-Network/codebox/apps/remix-ide/team-best-practices.md

  - Use code documentation tool
  - Write modular code.
 ### community
- - This should be a Remix team work, from time to time (maybe once every 6 months) we could also invite other EF members for a focus group.
-And every 6 months we could also organize a focus group of selected users from Remix channel.
+ - This should be a CodeBox team work, from time to time (maybe once every 6 months) we could also invite other EF members for a focus group.
+And every 6 months we could also organize a focus group of selected users from CodeBox channel.
 ### security
  - https://github.com/pipermerriam/ethereum-dev-tactical-manual/blob/master/opsec.md
 ### bug bounty program